SolidBlock-cn/extshape/README-en.md

 | nether wart, warped wart                | 45                     | 45                    |
 | amethyst                                | 35                     | 25                    |

 This mod also adds "double smooth stone slab" and "petrified oak planks" blocks, respectively crafted from smooth stone slabs and petrified oak slabs.
 Vanilla smooth stone blocks can still be crafted into smooth stone slabs.
+Both of the two blocks can be placed into sulfur cubes, and their sulfur cube archetypes are both `#slow_bouncy` (same to stone).

 Blocks added by this mod inherit most features of their base blocks: